geosolutions-it/clevmetro-nfd/nfdapi/README.md

 * http://localhost:8000/nfdapi/layers/animal/
 * http://localhost:8000/nfdapi/layers/animal/xxx (where xxx is the id of an animal occurrence)

+The nfdapi static files have to be generated (using `django-admin collectstatic`) and copied to
-You may need to adjust [settings.py](nfdapi/settings.py) to properly see the styles of REST web interface:
+/var/www/clevmetronfd-static to properly see the styles of REST web interface

+In addition, you may need to adjust [settings.py](nfdapi/settings.py) to match your HTTP server file layout:
 ```python
 # Static files (CSS, JavaScript, Images)
 # https://docs.djangoproject.com/en/1.11/howto/static-files/